 New Beginnings

 The last little while we have been talking about shrinking our gear down due to the sheer weight of it.
-We have traveled the last couple of years and I’m telling you, after carrying that heavy bag through many airports alone, I was more than ever ready for a change.
+We have traveled more the last couple of years and I’m telling you, after carrying that heavy bag through many airports, I was more ready than ever for a change.

-I have to just get past my old gear and embrace the new stuff and get on with it.Nat-Geo hasn’t been calling me wanting my work and at my age that isn’t likely to happen. :) It’s time for me to go lighter and be happy, it’s a hobby, something to be enjoyed, right?
+I have to just get past feelings, embrace the new stuff and get on with it.Nat-Geo hasn’t been calling me wanting my work and at my age that isn’t likely to happen. :) It’s time for me to go lighter and be happy, it’s a hobby, something to be enjoyed, right?

 New Tools